Graduate Diploma of Religious Education

 Graduates will have the ability:

-• to make high-level, independent judgements in a range of technical or management functions in varied specialised contexts inclusive of religious contexts
+• to make high-level, independent judgements in a range of technical or management functions in varied specialised contexts inclusive of religious contexts;

-• to initiate, plan, implement and evaluate broad functions within varied specialised religious, technical and/or creative contexts
+• to initiate, plan, implement and evaluate broad functions within varied specialised religious, technical and/or creative contexts;

 • with responsibility and accountability for personal outputs and all aspects of the work or function of others within broad parameters.

-Articulation to Other Awards
+Progress to Further Awards

 The Graduate Diploma of Religious Education articulates with the Master of Religious Education.
 Credit will be given within the higher award for all units completed within the lower award.